lolmaxz/staff-handbooks/docs/TestPage.md

 **Component:** `Timestamp`
 **Description:**
 Converts a Unix timestamp following Discord's exact format to a human-readable date/time format.
-It adjusts to the reader’s local time, continuously refreshes for authenticity, and mimics Discord’s dynamic timestamp design.
+It adjusts to the reader's local time, continuously refreshes for authenticity, and mimics Discord's dynamic timestamp design.
 Any timestamp created with the website [hammertime](https://hammertime.cyou/) is also compatible.
 You can use strings like `<t:1747208640:F>` for a full date/time format or `<t:1747208640:R>` for a relative time format.

 **Live Examples:**